xatier/rc-files/README.md

 vimrc
 -----

-my vimrc, simple stuff
+My vimrc, simple stuff

 tmux.conf
 -----

-- use `Ctrl-b` as prefix key
+- use `Ctrl-b` for prefix key
 - vi-like key bindings
 - use `Shift + <-/->` to switch windows